 More information about Grenada is available on the Grenada Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Grenada in 1974 following its independence from the United Kingdom.
-After obtaining independence, Grenada adopted a modified Westminster parliamentary system based on the British model, which includes a governor general appointed by and representing the British monarch (head of state).
-In 1979, the opposition staged a coup and established the People’s Revolutionary Government.
 In 1983, a power struggle within the ruling party resulted in the arrest and execution of the prime minister and several members of his cabinet and the killing of dozens of his supporters by elements of the People’s Revolutionary Army.
-A U.S.-Caribbean force landed on Grenada in response to an appeal from Grenada’s governor general and a request for assistance from other Eastern Caribbean states.
+A U.S.-Caribbean force landed in Grenada in response to an appeal from Grenada’s governor general and a request for assistance from other Eastern Caribbean states.
 U.S. citizens were evacuated and order was restored.

 The U.S. Ambassador to Grenada is resident in Bridgetown, Barbados.
 The U.S. Embassy in Grenada is staffed by a Chargé d’Affaires, who reports to the Ambassador in Bridgetown, as well as five locally employed staff.

 The U.S. Agency for International Development plays a role in Grenada’s development through its office in Bridgetown, Barbados.
 The Peace Corps has volunteers in Grenada who work in education with an emphasis in childhood literacy.
 Grenada receives counternarcotic assistance from the United States and has received U.S. military and State Department humanitarian assistance projects.
 The United States provides training, equipment, and material to Grenadian security forces, including through the Caribbean Basin Security Initiative.
 Some U.S. military training is provided as well.l.